jaycode/mathematics-of-love/interactive/readme.md

 ### Reasoning behind the two histograms displayed in generated dataset page.

+These are the histograms showing distribution of generated dataset:

 ![Theory Graph](https://raw.githubusercontent.com/jaycode/mathematics-of-love/master/interactive/static/images/docs/generated.PNG)

+In "Number of Candidates Distribution" histogram, I made sure the bars are center aligned to their respective x values, because they are distinct / categorical values (i.e. there is no age 19.338 in here, for example).
+As well, I added a small gap between each bar so readers can tell exactly which bar belongs to which value in scale.

+On the contrary, "Candidate Score Distribution" combines the bars together since candidate scores are continuous.

 ## Summary of updates
 Due to its size, it is inevitable that this project has experienced many design changes.
 They can be reviewed in detail from the [github page of this project](https://github.com/jaycode/mathematics-of-love/commits/master), here are the overview of the changes: